toolleeo/cli-apps/README.md

 ## <a name="system"></a>System tools

-* [atuin](https://github.com/ellie/atuin) - History manager that uses an encrypted SQLlite database for storage, enabling enhanced features such as search and statistics.
 * [atuin](https://github.com/ellie/atuin) - Atuin replaces your existing shell history with a SQLite database, and records additional context for your commands.
 Additionally, it provides optional and fully encrypted synchronisation of your history between machines, via an Atuin server.
 * [Bevel](https://github.com/NorfairKing/bevel) - Command line history in an SQLite database for effective re-use.
 * [bin](https://github.com/marcosnils/bin) - Manages binary files downloaded from different sources.